Update Nodinite from v4 to Nodinite v5

 The following TSQL scripts may be useful when you want to change the names of existing Log Databases.

-This script renames all existing databases in your SQL Instance with name like the @prefix variable.
+This script creates another TSQL Script that can be used to rename all existing databases in your SQL Instance with a name like the @prefix variable.

 Change the @prefix parameter as appropriate and run from the Master database